Anish-M-code/pqcrypt/README.md

 System Requirements
 --------------------

-A modern PC with atleast 4GB RAM and CPU having x86_64 or 64 bit support
+A modern PC with atleast 4GB RAM and CPU having x86_64 architecture or 64 bit support

 running one of the following supported operating systems :-